I believe many of them can be answered more in-depth or just better so I’ve decided to collect the FAQ and answer them in this article.

 We use this Google Spreadsheet document (yes, you can make a copy!) that helps us to minimize the risk of making typos and keep everything consistent.
 This will make your life much easier when it comes to creating and tracking numerous tagged URLs across your marketing campaigns.

-22. How do I generate UTM Parameters for my campaign?
+22. How do I generate UTM tags for my campaign?

-Depending on your needs there are multiple ways to generate links with UTM parameters.
+Depending on your needs there are multiple ways to generate links with UTM tags.

 1) You can use Google’s official URL Builder.